 to determine whether the changes to the instrument should be accounted for as a modification or extinguishment.
 See FG 3.4

 for information on accounting for a modification of a term loan or debt security.
-If the debt instrument is modified, the reporting entity should continue to account for the debt issuance costs, discounts or premiums based on its accounting policy election as of the original issue date.
+If the debt instrument is modified and the transaction is accounted for as a modification, the reporting entity should continue to account for the debt issuance costs, discounts or premiums based on its accounting policy election as of the original issue date.

 If the reporting entity has elected an amortization period from the issuance date to the date the put is first exercisable, then, as of the modification date, any unamortized debt issuance costs, discounts, or premiums should be amortized to the new put date.
 If the reporting entity has elected an amortization period over the contractual life of the debt instrument, it should continue this policy.